bellcd/interview-questions/README.md

     1. building side projects with new technologies
     2. medium / dev.to / etc ... articles
     3. YouTube channels / courses from prominent engineers
+ 1. Tell me about something exciting that you've worked on recently.
+ 2. What's your favorite bug?
+ 3. Tell me about an interesting challenge you encountered recently & how you handled it?

+### Workflow

+1. What's the difference between a text editor & an IDE?
+   1. A text editor is for more general purpose text editing (ie, Microsoft Word is a text editor), whereas an Integrated Development Environment has many more features specifically targeted at developers to make their workflows more efficient (ie, syntax highlighting, code completion, integrated terminals, etc...)
+2. A user reported an error in _______.
+How do we address it?

 ### Fundamentals